National Forklift Safety Day rounds off 2024 campaign with focus on preventing accidents

 Each stage of the campaign has seen the release of new resources designed to reinforce a particular message.
 The final stage of the campaign looks at accident prevention and the tools available to operators looking to improve the efficiency of their lift truck operations and the safety of their sites.

 There is a strong focus on the use of lift truck telematics to improve safety and efficiency.
-The UK Material Handling Association (UKMHA), which organises NFSD, has conducted a series of interviews with leading manufacturing members to outline the different types of telematics systems now available and how the data they gather can massively reduce risk in the workplace.
+The UK Material Handling Association (UKMHA), which organises NFSD, conducted a series of interviews with leading manufacturing members to outline the different types of telematics systems and how the data they gather can massively reduce risk in the workplace.

 She describes how the accident, which happened on her son’s 13th birthday, devastated her life and that of her family.
 She now campaigns for greater safety awareness in the workplace and urges businesses to take greater responsibility for the safety of their workforce.